enabledhq/enabledhq.github.io/_posts/2018-08-15-what-banks-can-learn-from-australia-s-oldest-fintech-ing.md

 date: '2018-08-15 15:58 +0930'
 published: false
 title: What banks can learn from Australia's oldest fintech ING
+hero-banner: /images/Blog_Header_ING.png
 ---
 Take a look at this list of results: over a million customers, sixth biggest lender, challenger bank status, most recommended bank and so on.
-This looks pretty impressive for Australia’s self-proclaimed “[oldest fintech](https://www.businessinsider.com.au/ing-australias-oldest-fintech-is-reporting-a-sudden-surge-in-customer-growth-2018-3)” having been operational in the country since 1999.\
+This looks pretty impressive for Australia’s self-proclaimed “[oldest fintech](https://www.businessinsider.com.au/ing-australias-oldest-fintech-is-reporting-a-sudden-surge-in-customer-growth-2018-3)” having been operational in the country since 1999.

 How does the multinational bank ING do it?
 Some common themes used by analysts to describe the bank’s strengths are intuitive customer experience, digital disruption, and simplified business structure.